Committed-Bodies/committedbodies-website/src/routes/team/gina-makumbe.md

 ---
-firstName: Gina
+firstName: Sandra
-fullName: Gina Makumbe
+fullName: (Surname)
-title: Nutritional Chef
+title: Admin Manager
 group: Personnel
 thumbnail: /assets/images/trainers/shaun-trainer.png
 specialisations:
-  - title: Nutritional Chef
+  - title: Admin
-blurb: A healthy outside starts with a healthy inside
+blurb: Sees to the day to day running of the gym and accounts.
-actionHeading: We offer all kinds of food and drinks at our Health Thyme Gril
+actionHeading: Contact us for any enquiries
-actionInstruction: Check out the facilities by clicking on the link bellow.
+actionInstruction: "Use the contact form or contact us via email at "
 actionLink: https://committedbodies.netlify.app/facility
 layout: team
 ---
-Enter menu items here!!!
+Sandra sees to the day to day running of the gym and accounts.